 SPOKANE, Wash.
-(AP) — The state on Wednesday issued a 20-year-plan to reduce the number of wildfires and improve the health of 1.25 million acres of forest land in eastern Washington.
+(AP) — The state of Washington is launching a 20-year-plan to reduce wildfires and improve the health of 1.25 million acres of forest land in eastern Washington.

-Franz said the plan is necessary to break the cycle of destructive wildfires that plague the region east of the Cascade Range each year.
+Franz says the plan to necessary to break the cycle of destructive wildfires that plague the region east of the Cascade Range each year.

-The plan includes strategies to develop products from the waste generated by thinning sick and overgrown forests, Franz said.
-That will improve forest health and local economies, she said.
+It includes strategies to develop products from the wood generated by thinning sick and overgrown forests.